BoutrosLaboratory/bamql/README.md

     autoreconf -i && ./configure && make && sudo make install

+If you do not have static LLVM libraries available and the configure step above fails, try

+    autoreconf -i && ./configure --enable-static=no --enable-static-llvm=no && make && sudo make install

 ## The Query Language

 The language consists of a number of predicates, things which match sequences, and connectives, which compose predicates.